Bo-Lennart/bobatea/README.md

 # agile-methodology

-For the project back-log I have used the built in "can ban alike" feature that can be found inside github.
+For the project back-log I have used the built in board feature that can be found inside github (canban similarities).
 I made user stories in order to have a structured overview of which features I wanted for the system and website.

 The process has made it clear of what has to be done but also been iterative in forms of that I have adjusted the user stories when I realized that I had articulated in a different way than what turned out to be the final result for the page.

 Some user stories have been removed as the deadline was coming closer.
 Among the user stories that I did not have time to finish were: to limit booking slots to 30 min slots, prevent double bookings and refine the cancelation form so staff doesn't have to remove these "manually" on the staff page.

 ![IMAGE ALT TEXT HERE](/docs/screenshots/agile_canban_user_stories.png)

+# Features